awsdocs/aws-deep-learning-amis/doc_source/tutorial-efa-launching.md

 1. On the **Choose an AMI** page, Select the ‘Deep Learning AMI \(Ubuntu 18\.04\) Version 25\.0

-1. On the **Choose an Instance Type** page, select one of the following supported instance types and then choose **Next: Configure Instance Details\.** Refer to this link for the list of supported instances: [https://docs\.aws\.amazon\.com/AWSEC2/latest/UserGuide/efa\-start\.html](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa-start.html)
+1. On the **Choose an Instance Type** page, select one of the following supported instance types and then choose **Next: Configure Instance Details\.** Refer to this link for the list of supported instances: [Get started with EFA and MPI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa-start.html)

 1. On the **Configure Instance Details** page, do the following:
    + For **Number of instances**, enter the number of EFA\-enabled instances that you want to launch\.